Cecilapp/PHPoole/README.md

 ### Basic usage

-First create a new directory (ie "mywebsite") with the following files structure
+First create a new directory (ie "mywebsite") with the following files structure:
 ```
 ./mywebsite
 |- content             <- Contains the Mardown files